 With Air Sole units in the front and heels, the Nike Air Huarache is quite cushiony.
 Not only does it give me that ‘walking on air’ impression, the Phylon foam in the midsole allows me to enjoy every step, regardless of the terrain my feet are on.
 I also enjoy the fact that it has flex grooves on the sturdy rubber outsoles, which I think are helpful in expanding range of movement and adding flexibility.
 Plus, the outsole’s rugged design keeps me balanced on tile and other smooth surfaces.
 Another thing, it seems quite durable; I haven’t noticed much wear despite trekking it out on dirt, gravel, and concrete, and even for a few long runs.

-You won’t see many people running in the Nike Air Huarache nowadays due to it becoming more of a lifestyle symbol, but it still stands up as a true runner when put to the test.
+To conclude this Nike Air Huarache review, you won’t see many people running in the Nike Air Huarache nowadays due to it becoming more of a lifestyle symbol, but it still stands up as a true runner when put to the test.
 I am not sure if I will continue running in mine, because it has become a conversation starter for me, which means I have been dressing it up for casual stints most of the times lately.

 The Nike Air Huarache is not without its flaws.
 One of the biggest complaints is that it doesn’t fit true to size.
 It’s a good thing I read reviews and bought a half-size bigger than I would normally, which turned out to be the perfect fit.
 Also, even though it’s not a bother for me, the lack of breathability might affect others.
 Oh, and its sturdiness may come off a little stiff at first, but breaks in pretty quickly.

 This is one shoe that I see Nike continuing to supply, as there is growing demand, both among the young and old.
 You won’t readily find it in stores, mind you, but its availability online and reputation keeps it flourishing.